 Everyone seems to be into home automation these days.
-Sellers often want to know if their home would be more appealing if it had some smart technology.
+Sellers often want to know if their home would be more appealing if it had some smart technology, especially in hot neighborhoods like Gallatin.
 Here’s how to decide whether or not to add a few tools to your home as a benefit to buyers.

 1. What Is Smart Technology?